-JIPMER MBBS Exam 2018: Admit card released, download at jipmer.edu.in
+JIPMER MBBS 2018 admit card released, download at jipmer.edu.in

-JIPMER MBBS Exam admit card 2018: The admit card for the MBBS entrance examination has been released by the Jawaharlal Institute of Postgraduate Medical Education and Research, Puducherry (JIPMER).
+JIPMER admit card 2018: The admit card for the MBBS entrance examination has been released by the Jawaharlal Institute of Postgraduate Medical Education and Research, Puducherry (JIPMER).
 All those candidates who have registered for the same can download their respective cards from the official website — jipmer.edu.in.
 The registration process for the examination started from March 7 and concluded on April 13.
-The duration of the course will be 4 years and 6 months, followed by 1 year of compulsory rotatory internship for award of degree.
+The duration of the course will be 4 years and 6 months, followed by 1 year of compulsory rotatory internship for the award of degree.
+There are 150 MBBS seats at JIPMER Puducherry and 50 at JIPMER Karaikal.

+JIPMER MBBS 2018 entrance examination will be held on June 3, 2018.
+The admit card contains important details like exam date and time, venue details, roll number, candidate’s personal details, photograph, signature, etc. The candidate has to carry their JIPMER MBBS hall tickets along with a valid ID proof (Aadhaar/e-Aadhaar or passport) and the photocopy of same ID proof to the examination hall.

-JIPMER MBBS Exam admit card 2018: How to download
+JIPMER admit card 2018: How to download

 Step 1: Log on to the official website mentioned above